Whilst sub-Qs are not always necessary or appropriate (see below), most

 inaccurate advice, your vet may be sceptical if you quote this website.

 I understand that.
-In these cases it may help if you provide your vet with some evidence of
+In these cases it may help if you provide your vet with some

 the US philosophy and experiences regarding sub-Qs.
 Unfortunately there